Fitness Data for Keio

 experiment in the chromosome bias plots (note that the y axis is the

 unnormalized fitness).
-To remove this effect, we use a smooth local
+To remove this effect, we subtract the running median

-regression of fitness versus position.
+of fitness (the line in those plots).
 Then, a constant is added so

 that the mode (the peak of the distribution of gene fitness values) is

 Also, in different preparations of genomic DNA, the efficiency of

 recovering plasmids can vary.
 So, for each plasmid (if this organism